-Gambeson – armour wear made of multiple layers of fabric.
-Often crammed with (depending on region) tow, wool, horsehair, and sometimes impregnated with salt.
-Depending on age, region and class was considered either as armour, or as under-armour wear.
+A gambeson is armor made of multiple layers of fabric.
+Often stuffed with (depending on region) tow, wool, horsehair, and sometimes saturated with salt.
+Depending on its period, the region and class of the wearer, it was considered either as armor, or as under-armor wear.

-For example, for the Knights padded jacket was not the armour, and was worn by them solely as underwear.
-But for the infantry in the central and western Europe, since the Dark Ages until the XV century, padded jacket was considered as armour, and was often the only armour that infantry could afford the.
+For example, for knights, a padded jacket was not the armor, and was worn solely as under-armor wear.
+But for infantry in Central and Western Europe, from the Dark Ages until the XV century, padded jackets were considered armor, and were often the only armor that infantry could afford.

 Our Gobelin Gambeson has long detachable sleeves and is crafted with beautiful gobelin style fabric.
 It is handmade with high-quality stitching and contains two layers of 100% cotton sheet wadding.

 You can finish your gobelin look with Gobelin Quilted Stockings